gjone124/se_project_spots/README.md

 **Stage 2 (Sprint 4)**

-For the 2nd stage of the project in Sprint 4 (Basic Javascript and Working with the DOM), we were given a 2nd design (which added onto the previous design) through figma.com ( [link to Stage 2 Figma](https://www.figma.com/design/GfXsvCPiLqITbrVOr7odwc/Sprint-4-Project%3A-Spots?node-id=0-1&t=tQN5JrnznqQ4Wa4c-0) ) and told to replicate it.
+For the 2nd stage of the project in Sprint 4 (Basic Javascript and Working with the DOM), we were given a 2nd design (which added onto the previous design) through figma.com ( [link to Stage 2 Figma](https://www.figma.com/design/GfXsvCPiLqITbrVOr7odwc/Sprint-4-Project%3A-Spots?node-id=0-1&t=tQN5JrnznqQ4Wa4c-0) ) and we were told to replicate it.

 This stage involves creating a pop-up window with a submission form when the user clicks on the "Edit Profile" button.
 The cards were converted from being hardcoded in HTML to an array of objects using JavaScript.
 This JavaScript array of objects was then inserted into the HTML.

 **Stage 3 (Sprint 5)**

-For the 3rd stage of the project in Sprint 5 (JavaScript Program Logic and Methods), we were given a 3rd design (which added onto the previous design) through figma.com ( [link to Stage 3 Figma](https://www.figma.com/design/1qCS9RkiKiVquBhpOJqjZ0/Sprint-5-Project%3A-Spots?node-id=51-138&node-type=canvas&t=NJZoBcWTFx313b9i-0) ) and told to replicate it.
+For the 3rd stage of the project in Sprint 5 (JavaScript Program Logic and Methods), we were given a 3rd design (which added onto the previous design) through figma.com ( [link to Stage 3 Figma](https://www.figma.com/design/1qCS9RkiKiVquBhpOJqjZ0/Sprint-5-Project%3A-Spots?node-id=51-138&node-type=canvas&t=NJZoBcWTFx313b9i-0) ) and we were told to replicate it.

 This stage involves: